-Blenheim EquiSports would like to thank all the sponsors and individuals who put tremendous time and effort into this special event, including The Plaid Horse Network, who live streamed both jumping phases and the work-off.
+Blenheim EquiSports would like to thank all the sponsors and individuals who put tremendous time and effort into this special event.
 More competition excitement still to come this week during Blenheim June Classic 3, including the West Coast Pony Hunter Challenge, presented by USHJA Zone 10, a USHJA Pony Hunter Derby and a Markel Insurance 1.45m Grand Prix.

 The American Tradition of Excellence Equitation Challenge, presented by Whitethorne

 Place – Horse – Rider – Owner – Rd 1 Score/Rd 2 Score/Work-off Score=Overall Score